mrredbit/my-bot/readme.md

 ### My Personal Bot
-Talk to it to know more about me.
+Talk to my bot to know more about me.